juju/docs/src/en/clouds.md

 [Passing a cloud-specific setting][controllers-creating-include-config] for an example.

-Juju may have baked-in knowledge, but sometimes the recipe changes.
-Juju can also update its knowledge of public clouds, to take into account changes in the way clouds work, new regions or other aspects of their operation.

-The command:
+To synchronise the Juju client with changes occurring on public clouds (e.g. cloud API changes, new cloud regions) or on Juju's side (e.g. support for a new cloud):

 ```bash
 juju update-clouds
 ```

-will fetch the latest information on supported public clouds.
-It is a good idea to run this periodically, or if you are sure there are additional regions/clouds Juju supports which are not currently listed.

-### Special clouds
+## Special clouds

-There are three special types of clouds: MAAS, LXD and Manual.
+There are three special cloud types: LXD, MAAS, and Manual.

-  - **LXD:** This is the cloud you want to use if you are testing Juju or developing your own Juju charms - it is incredibly fast!
+  - **LXD**
-  [LXD is a container hypervisor][LXD-site] that runs on any Linux host, providing the ability to spin up containers on the host machine.
-For more details on using LXD, please see the [Using LXD with Juju][clouds-lxd] page.
+  This cloud is based on containers running locally.
+It is quick to set up and is ideal for testing Juju and developing your own charms.
+For details on this cloud see the [Using LXD with Juju][clouds-lxd] page.

-  - **MAAS:** An acronym of Metal As A Service, MAAS lets you treat physical servers like virtual machines in the cloud.
-Rather than having to manage each server individually, MAAS turns your bare metal into an elastic cloud-like resource.
-There is more information on MAAS at the [MAAS website][maas-site], and detailed instructions on [Using MAAS with Juju][juju-maas].
+  - **MAAS**
+  This cloud treats physical servers as a public cloud treats cloud instances.
+  For details on this cloud see the [Using MAAS with Juju][clouds-maas] page.

+  - **Manual**
-  - **Manual:** There may be occasions where you can bring up machines for Juju to use which aren't part of a recognised public cloud or do not support other protocols used by Juju.
+  There may be occasions where you can bring up machines for Juju to use which aren't part of a recognised public cloud or do not support other protocols used by Juju.
 As long as you have SSH access to these machines, you can get part of the Juju magic and deploy applications.
 See [this documentation][juju-manual] for details on how to register these machines with Juju and use them as part of a cloud.

-## Specifying additional clouds
+## Adding clouds

 There are cases (an OpenStack cloud is a common one) where the cloud you want to use is not on Juju's list of known clouds.
 Juju usually only needs a small